-Louis Riel Day is observed on the third Monday of February to celebrate the heritage of the Metis Indians and the history of Manitoba in general.
-In 2018, the holiday falls on 19 February.
+Louis Riel Day is observed on the third Monday of February for the Métis to celebrate their leader and their history in Canada.

 Louis Riel is remembered as “the Father of Manitoba”, even though he was hanged for treason in 1885.
-The reason for this paradox is that Louis Riel, a Metis Indian himself, led the Metis and other locals in the Red River Resistance against incursions into their lands by the Canadian government.
-The land was owned by the Hudson’s Bay Company at the time but was lived on and worked by the Metis and some early pioneers.
+The reason for this paradox is that Louis Riel, a Métis himself, led the Métis and other locals in the Red River Resistance against incursions into their lands by the Canadian government.
+The land was owned by the Hudson’s Bay Company at the time but was lived on and worked by the Métis and some early pioneers.

 Canada planned an annexation that may well have destroyed the livelihood of the inhabitants of the region.
 In response, Riel organised a militia and declared a new province of Manitoba.
 The conflict continued during the winter of 1869 to 1870.